neilb/Perl-Changes/README.md

 At the moment this mainly lists features and experiments;
 I need to go through the perl deltas for all releases since 5.10.0 and add appropriate changes.

+The `**-a**` (or `**all**`) switch will display all changes, not just the minor ones.
+The `**-w**` (or `**wide**`) switch will include the version where the change was introduced.

+You can also give a Perl version on the command-line, to list all changes in that release:

+    % feature-list -a 5.10.0

+    F  say             just like print, but adds a newline defined-or      // is like || but on definedness rather than truthiness F  state           lexically scoped variables with persistent values named-capture   ability to name capture parens in a regex UNITCHECK       code block run after enclosing unit has been compiled